-Throughout the 1970’s and 1980’s workers in Ontario became increasingly aware of the toll of injury and disease caused by dangerous and unhealthy working conditions.
-A groundswell of opinion demanded more effective diagnosis of work-related health problems and effective prevention strategies.
+Throughout the 1970s and 1980s workers in Ontario became increasingly aware of the toll of injury and disease caused by dangerous and unhealthy working conditions.
+A groundswell of opinion demanded more effective diagnoses of work-related health problems and prevention strategies.
 The Occupational Health Clinics for Ontario Workers (OHCOW) was established in 1989 by the Ontario Federation of Labour (OFL) and is funded through the Ontario Ministry of Labour (MOL).
-The first clinic opened in 1989 in Hamilton, with subsequent clinics opened in Toronto, Windsor, Sudbury, Sarnia, Thunder Bay and more recently Ottawa.
+The first clinic opened in 1989 in Hamilton, with subsequent clinics opened in Toronto, Windsor, Sudbury, Sarnia, Thunder Bay, and more recently, Ottawa.

 The Society of Critical Care Medicine (SCCM) is the largest non-profit medical organization dedicated to promoting excellence and consistency in the practice of critical care.
-With members in more than 100 countries, SCCM is the only organization that represents all professional components of the critical care team.
+With members in more than 100 countries, SCCM is the only organization representing all critical care team’s professional components.
 The Society offers a variety of activities that ensure excellence in patient care, education, research, and advocacy.

 Workplace Health Without Borders works to advance the protection of workers and promote best practices to improve worker safety and Health.
 To this end, in 2019 WHWB International signed a Memorandum of Collaboration with the United States National Institute for Occupational Safety and Health (NIOSH).

 Commit to C.A.R.E.?